BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 I’ve restored the wallet but I can’t see my transaction list and/or my active addresses
 -----------------------------------------------------------------------------------------

-As explained in `Restoring funds`, only your available balance (ie. your UTXO) is kept on the blockchain, hence that’s all that can be restored.
+As explained in `Restoring funds`, only your available balance (i.e. your UTXO) is kept on the blockchain, hence that’s all that can be restored.

 I’ve restored the wallet but my balance is zero
 -----------------------------------------------

 Triple-check that all the words from the seed phrase are typed in correctly.
-One or more the of the words is wrong or mispelled.
+One or more the of the words is wrong or misspelled.
 You will need to remove the ``wallet.db`` file and to repeat the restore procedure.

 I’ve restored the wallet using my seed phrase - can someone still send me money to the addresses created in the previous wallet?
 --------------------------------------------------------------------------------------------------------------------------------